Updated February 9, 2017

-As the Tim Tebow bill (HB 347/SB 2046) makes its way through the political process, many Texas families look forward to more opportunities for their home school students.
+As the Tim Tebow bill (SB 640/HB 1323) makes its way through the political process, many Texas families look forward to more opportunities for their home school students.
 Provided the bill passes, it will allow voluntary participation in all University Interscholastic League (UIL) activities.
-However, some have asked whether this would affect 4-H programs.
-4-H is a valued program to many home schoolers.
-THSC recognizes this important issue and will address these concerns.
+However, some have asked whether this would affect 4-H programs, a valued program to many home schoolers.

 The Current 4-H Rules